dalalEg/CS50W/movie_theater_project/README.md

 - 🔌 Built REST API with Django REST Framework
 - 🔐 Login/Register/Logout via Django backend + React frontend
 - 🎞️ Display all movies
-- 📅 Display available showtimes (only future ones for users)
+- 📅 Display available showtimes (only future ones for users,with more than 0 remaining seats)
 - 👤 Profile API for authenticated user
 - 🎭 Actor/Director/Genre management via API
 - 🏗️ Setup React project with routing and Axios